sarenechoudhury/box_office_predictions/README.md

-# Box Office Predictions using a AugBoost Hybrid LightGBM–Neural Regression Model
+# Box Office Predictions using an AugBoost Hybrid LightGBM–Neural Regression Model

 ### 1. This model trains an LGBM regressor to predict log-based revenue